Atypical Generation Fund

 Support for Individual Artists Programme

-We providing advice sessions to d/Deaf, disabled, and neurodivergent artists who wish to apply to a range of funding opportunities available through the Arts Council of Northern Ireland.
+We provide advice sessions to d/Deaf, disabled, and neurodivergent artists who wish to apply to a range of funding opportunities available through the Arts Council of Northern Ireland.

 These funding advice sessions happen online and in person.
 They are arranged in the lead up to the funding opportunity.